Dryer fires are more common than you might think. Fortunately, there are steps you can take to prevent them!

 If you are able to put the fire out, unplug it from the wall, unless the connections are damaged.
 Then, safely exit your home and wait for the fire department.

 : Fires are one of the key coverages offered in home and property insurance.
 But what else does it cover?
-How does home and property insurance work in Texas?
+How does homeowners insurance work in Texas?
 Check out our blog to learn everything you need to know